andrew/ultimate-awesome/README.md

 - [awesome-camouflaged-object-detection](https://github.com/visionxiang/awesome-camouflaged-object-detection) - A curated list of awesome resources for camouflaged/concealed object detection (COD).
 - [awesome-webdav](https://github.com/fstanis/awesome-webdav) - A curated list of awesome apps that support WebDAV and tools related to it.
 - [resources](https://github.com/Graphics-Programming-Virtual-Meetup/resources) - Graphics Programming Resources List.
-- [awesome-django-cms](https://github.com/mishbahr/awesome-django-cms) - A curated list of awesome django-cms add-ons.
-You should also checkout:
 - [awesome-redwood](https://github.com/redwoodjs/awesome-redwood) - A community-driven collection of Redwood related plugins, config, themes, build scripts, tutorials, podcasts, and more.
 - [awesome-snowflake](https://github.com/Snowflake-Labs/awesome-snowflake) - A curated list of resources about Snowflake.
 - [awesome-dnd](https://github.com/flamableconcrete/awesome-dnd) - Resources for Dungeons & Dragons.